1QB-Information-Technologies/ccvm/ccvm/ccvmplotlib/README.md

 # ccvmplotlib

-`ccvmplotlib` contains code for plotting results from the[ccvm](https://github.com/1QB-Information-Technologies/ccvm/) package.
+`ccvmplotlib` contains code for plotting results from the [ccvm](https://github.com/1QB-Information-Technologies/ccvm/) package.
 It extends [Matplotlib](https://matplotlib.org/) to generate visualizations for various problem classes supported by the CCVM architecture.

 ### Features